bbauska/CSS-Notes4Pros/README.md

 }</code></pre>

 <!-- page 24 -->
-They will all lead to the red color being shown underneath the image, where the parts of the image are transparent, or the image is not showing (perhaps as a result of background-repeat).
+<p>They will all lead to the red color being shown underneath the image,
+where the parts of the image are transparent, or the image is not showing (perhaps as a result of background-repeat).</p>

-Note that the following is not equivalent:
+<p>Note that the following is not equivalent:</p>

-</code></pre>body {
+<pre><code>body {
   <b>background-image</b>: url(partiallytransparentimage.png);
   <b>background</b>: red;
 }</code></pre>

-Here, the value of background overrides your background-image.
+<p>Here, the value of background overrides your background-image.</p>

-For more info on the background property, see Background Shorthand
+<p>For more info on the background property, see Background Shorthand.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch5-2">Section 5.2: Background Gradients</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-Gradients are new image types, added in CSS3.
-As an image, gradients are set with the background-image property, or the background shorthand.
+<p>Gradients are new image types, added in CSS3.
+As an image, gradients
+are set with the background-image property, or the background shorthand.</p>

-There are two types of gradient functions, linear and radial.
-Each type has a non-repeating variant and a repeating variant:
+<p>There are two types of gradient functions, linear and radial.
+Each
+type has a non-repeating variant and a repeating variant:</p>

 <ul>
   <li>linear-gradient()</li>